tradecloud/tradecloud-docs-api-v2/buyer/cancel.md

 ## Cancelling by resending the order without the cancelled line using the `/order` API

-Cancel an order line by setting the `indicators.cancelLineWhenMissing` on order level, and updating the order WITHOUT the cancelled line, using the `/order` API resource.
+You can cancel an order line by using the `/order` API resource, by setting the `indicators.cancelLineWhenMissing` on order level and updating the order WITHOUT including the cancelled line.

 This is useful when your ERP system cannot cancel a line, but instead removes a line from the order.